-The EPA estimates CH4 emissions from industrial waste landfills for two industry categories consistent with the national Inventory: pulp and paper and food and beverage.
-Data reported to the GHGRP on industrial waste landfills suggest that most of the organic waste that would result in methane emissions is disposed of at pulp and paper and food processing facilities.
-Information on both industry categories with respect to the amount of waste generated and disposed of in a dedicated industrial waste landfill is limited; thus, the EPA uses a Tier 1 approach to estimate CH4 emissions.
+EPA estimates CH4 emissions from industrial waste landfills for two industry categories consistent with the national Inventory: (1) pulp and paper and (2) food and beverage.
+Data reported to the GHGRP on industrial waste landfills suggest that most of the organic waste that would result in CH4 emissions is disposed of at pulp and paper and food processing facilities.
+Information on both industry categories with respect to the amount of waste generated and disposed of in a dedicated industrial waste landfill is limited; thus, EPA uses a Tier 1 approach to estimate CH4 emissions.
 Additionally, no comprehensive list of industrial waste landfills exists.
-While the information is available in the Waste Business Journal (WBJ), the quality of the data is unknown and the date of data related to each waste management facility included is also unknown.
-Therefore, the EPA does not have information on the number of industrial waste landfills that were operational over the time series and information regarding the number of industrial waste landfills located in each state.
-The types and amounts of waste disposed of in the operational industrial waste landfills are also limited.
+While the information is available in the Waste Business Journal (WBJ), the quality of the data is unknown, and the date of data related to each waste management facility included is also unknown.
+Therefore, EPA does not have information on the number of industrial waste landfills that were operational over the time series and information regarding the number of industrial waste landfills are also limited.

-A portion of pulp and paper mills in the United States report to subpart TT (Industrial Waste Landfills) of the GHGRP.
-Previous analyses of the 2016 pulp and paper emissions from the GHGRP (RTI 2018) showed that total subpart TT emissions from facilities associated with a pulp and paper NAICS code generally align (within approximately 10 to 20%) of the national Inventory's national estimate of emissions from the pulp and paper manufacturing sector.
-On the other hand, a small number of facilities associated with a food and beverage NAICS code report to subpart TT, and emissions are vastly different between subpart TT and the national Inventory.
+A portion of pulp and paper mills in the United States report to Subpart TT (Industrial Waste Landfills) of the GHGRP.
+Previous analyses of the 2016 pulp and paper emissions from the GHGRP (RTI 2018) showed that total Subpart TT emissions from facilities associated with a pulp and paper NAICS code generally align (within approximately 10-20%) with the national Inventory's national estimate of emissions from the pulp and paper manufacturing sector.
+On the other hand, a small number of facilities associated with a food and beverage NAICS code report to Subpart TT, and these emissions are vastly different between Subpart TT and the national Inventory.

-Because of the data limitations described above, Approach 2 was used to disaggregate the national Inventory CH4 emissions for both industry categories, rather than a more detailed facility-specific bottom-up approach.
+Because of the data limitations described above, Approach 2 was used to disaggregate the national Inventory CH4 emissions for both industry categories, rather than a more detailed facility-specific, bottom-up approach.